mdsufz/MuDoGeR/README.md

 **Figure 5.**  Module 4 of the **MuDoGeR** pipeline.

 The steps of the module 4  are shown in Figure 5 and can be excecuted with the scripts found in ![Pipelines for eukaryotic genomes recovery](https://github.com/mdsufz/MuDoGeR/blob/master/Manual_MuDoGeR.md#module-4-pipelines-for-eukaryotic-genomes-recovery)

+ The steps of Module 4 can be summarized as following:

 * **(4.a)** Classification of Eukaryotic assemblies and removal of prokaryotic assemblies with **EukRep**
 * **(4.b)** Use of **CONCOCT** for binning the Eukaryotic assemblies.